rf-peixoto/vaultterm/README.md

 ## Auto-lock

 The session locks after a configurable period of inactivity (default 10 minutes).
 The check fires at the start of each menu loop — it does not interrupt you mid-input.
-When triggered, the database connection is closed and re-authentication is required.
+When triggered, the database connection is closed and re-authentication is required without restarting the application.
 Set to `0` to disable.

 ---